 Triple Net Lease Example: Annotated NNN Lease with CAM, Tax, and Audit Clauses

 A triple net lease example makes the abstract mechanics concrete.
-Instead of describing what a CAM clause should say, let's walk through the actual provisions that matter — and annotate what each one means for the landlord's recovery and the tenant's liability.
+Instead of describing what a CAM clause should say, let's walk through the actual provisions that matter.
+Each annotation explains what the clause means for the landlord's recovery and the tenant's liability.

 This annotated example uses a 10,000 SF tenant in a 200,000 SF retail center, base rent at $18/SF, signing a 7-year NNN lease.
 The numbers are realistic for a suburban retail center in 2026.